agude/agude.github.io/_books/dragons_egg.md

 {% capture quantum %}{% include book_link.html title="The Quantum Thief" %}{% endcapture %}
 {% capture starquake %}{% include book_link.html title="Starquake" %}{% endcapture %}

-{{ this_book }} is told in vignettes, each one focusing on a moment in the Cheela's history when they made some breakthrough: invented farming and religion, migrated to the southern hemisphere, first observed the human orbiter, detected the human's scanning laser, started communicating with the humans, etc. Because of this format the book is plot-light---there is no over-arching conflict other than the advancement of the Cheela civilization.
+{{ this_book }} is structured as a series of vignettes, each focusing on a significant moment in the Cheela's history, such as their development of agriculture, religion, migration to the southern hemisphere, first observation of the human orbiter, detection of the scanning laser, and initial communication with humans.
+This format means the book is light on plot, with no overarching conflict beyond the advancement of the Cheela civilization, but that is enough.
-But that's enough.

-{{ this_book }} was inspired in part by {{ clements }} {{ gravity }}, but it
+{{ this_book }} was partially inspired by {{ clements }} {{ gravity }}, but it
 also reminded me of {{ flatland }}.
-Like the shapes, the Cheela are _nearly_ two-dimensional, since the gravitational gradient on their star is so high.
-And like {{ flatland }} much of the book is about the civilization the Cheela have built.
-The Cheela are also similar to the beings mentioned briefly as living on a high-gravity world in {{ clarkes }} {{ childhoods_end }}.
-But what
+Like the shapes in that book, the Cheela are nearly two-dimensional due to the extreme gravitational gradient on their neutron star.
+Similar to {{ flatland }}, much of the book explores the civilization the Cheela have built.
+The Cheela are also reminiscent of the beings briefly mentioned as living on a high-gravity world in {{ clarkes }} {{
-{{ this_book }} most reminds me of is {{ deepness }}.
-In both books there are
+childhoods_end }}.
+However, what {{ this_book }} most reminds me of is {{
-humans orbiting an alien world, with aliens that are extremely different from humans but narrated in an anthropomorphized manner, and the alien's technology eventually advances far enough to make contact with the humans.
+deepness }}.
+Both novels feature humans orbiting an alien world, with aliens vastly different from humans but narrated in an anthropomorphized manner, and with the aliens' technology eventually advancing enough to establish contact with the humans.

-Normally I don't love books that rely heavily on world building---like {{
+While I typically don't enjoy books that heavily rely on world-building, like
-suns}} or {{ quantum }}---but the Cheela characters in each vignette have enough personality, enough "humanity", to keep me interested.
-I found Pink-Eye, the Cheela Jesus, to be funny and a bit tragic; I was cheering for Swift-Killer, the astronomer-soldier who first conquered the East Pole; and I felt a pang of schadenfreude when Soother's Machiavellian empire collapsed.
+{{ suns }} or {{ quantum }}, the Cheela characters in each vignette possess enough personality and "humanity" to keep me interested.
+I found Pink-Eye, the Cheela equivalent of Jesus, to be both humorous and somewhat tragic.
+I cheered for Swift-Killer, the astronomer-soldier who first conquered the East Pole, and felt a sense of schadenfreude when Soother's Machiavellian empire collapsed.

-A fun entry in the hard sci-fi genre,[^text_book] I look forward to reading the sequel {{ starquake }} next.
+A fun addition to the hard science-fiction genre,[^text_book] I look forward to reading the sequel, {{ starquake }}, next.

 [^text_book]:
     {{ the_author }} describes {{ this_book }} as: "a textbook on neutron star